jarlah/spacemaker/README.md

 stores these three entities (building limits, height plateaus and split building limits) in a persistent way.
 ##### Solution:
-programmatic API with a clean interface  = rest api stores these three entities in a persistent way = postgis with two tables, projects and polygons
+Programmatic API with a clean interface = rest api.
+Stores these three entities in a persistent way = postgis with two tables, projects and polygons.

 ### Requirements